What To Do When You’ve Been Served Divorce Papers in Minnesota

 Get a general outline of the divorce process in Minnesota by reading: Divorce in Minnesota.

 STEP #3: DECIDE YOUR RESPONSE

 The third step after getting served divorce papers, is to decide what to do.
 As mentioned, you have 30 days to respond to your spouse’s petition.
-A lack of response on your part could lead the court to assume the divorce is uncontested and therefore, grant everything your spouse requested.
-Therefore, regardless of whether you hire a divorce attorney or not, you’ll want to formally and properly respond to your spouse and the court.
+If you don’t respond, it could lead the court to assume the divorce is uncontested.
+In that case, the Court could grant everything your spouse requested.
+Therefore, regardless of whether you hire a divorce attorney or not, you should formally and properly respond to your spouse and the court.

 Lastly, unless prohibited by a court order, you can communicate directly with your spouse even after being served divorce papers.
 If open communication with the other spouse is possible, it can be a great way to keep divorce costs down.

 Should I get a divorce lawyer if I’m Served?

 Should you get a divorce lawyer to help you with your response?
 To help you decide if you need a lawyer for your divorce, read: How to Determine if You Should Hire a Divorce Attorney.

 You can hire a lawyer to draft paperwork, help you mediate, and/or represent you throughout the entire process.
 It can be especially important to hire an attorney if your spouse has hired an attorney so you’re not at a disadvantage.
 Read: 8 Reasons to Hire a Family Law Attorney to learn more about what an attorney can do for you.

 If you decide not to hire an attorney, you’ll want to start your research early, because the judge will expect you to know and follow all of the state laws, court rules, legal procedures, deadlines and Court etiquette, just as if you were an attorney yourself.